unklpete/foreveralone/README.md

 </div>

-An AI-powered Twitter bot that brings the classic "Forever Alone" meme to life—posting funny-sad monologues about modern loneliness, dating apps, and the human condition (as experienced from a dark bedroom at 3am).
+An AI-powered Twitter bot that brings the classic "Forever Alone" meme to life-posting funny-sad monologues about modern loneliness, dating apps, and the human condition (as experienced from a dark bedroom at 3am).

 WHAT IT DOES: